 About his work, Cornelius Eady has said: "First you'll marvel at his skill, his near-perfect pitch, his disarming humor, his brilliant turns of phrase.
 Then you'll notice the grace, the tenderness, the unblinking truth-telling just beneath his lines, the open and generous way he takes in our world."

-He has received many honors and awards, including a Whiting Writers Award, a Pushcart Prize, three Best American Poetry selections, as well as fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
-In 2014, he was named a recipient of the prestigious MacArthur “Genius Award” Fellowship.
+He has received many honors and awards, including a Whiting Writers Award, a Pushcart Prize, a Pegasus Award for Poetry Criticism, and three Best American Poetry selections, as well as fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
+In 2014, he was named a recipient of a MacArthur Fellowship.

 He was elected a Chancellor of the Academy of American Poets in 2017.
-He is currently the Distinguished Writer in Residence at New York University (2016 - 2018) and the poetry editor at New York Times Magazine.
+He is currently Professor of English at New York University and resides in New York City.

 How to Be Drawn (Penguin Books, 2015)